sabaiitj/Climate-Change-Survey/README.md

 ## The Data

-We used the following dataset available on University of XYZ website[!XYZ repository] It is a survey data wherein each individual is given a questionnaire.
+We used the following dataset available on the website of Pew Research Centre.The link to it can be found [here].(https://climatecommunication.yale.edu/visualizations-data/ycom-us/)

+## Notebooks Descriptions

+1. aggregate_eda.ipynb : Carried out EDA in this notebook
+2. Preprocessing.ipynb : Carried out preprocessing in this notebook
+3. ensemble methods.ipynb : Modeled ensemble algorithms on the processed data in this notebook
+4. logistic_regression.ipynb : Modeled logistic regression algorithm on the processed data in this notebook

 ## Modeling and Preprocessing